 LazyTensormodule follows common PyTorch and NumPy conventions but cannot always be used as a plug-in replacement.
-To alleviate this compatibility issue from 2022 onwards, we intend to implement a new
+To mitigate this compatibility issue, we intend to implement a new

 SymbolicTensorwrapper that will be 100% compatible with NumPy while maintaining support of the